CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/05-operations.md

 ### Shut down

-To shut down the virtual appliance, select **Advanced options -> Shutdown system** or use the ACPI shutdown call of your virtualization platform.
+To shut down the virtual appliance use ACPI shutdown call of your virtualization platform or select **Advanced options -> Shutdown system**.

 ### Restart

 To restart the virtual appliance, select **Advanced options -> Reboot system**.
-Do not use cold reboot function on your virtualization platform, as it could lead to filesystem corruption.
+Do not use cold reboot function on your virtualization platform, as it could lead to file-system corruption.

 ### Update system

 Updating of the virtual appliance system consists of updating and upgrading included packages, it can be easily done by selecting **Advanced options -> Update Operating System** from the menu.

 ## User management